isakrs/it2810-webutvikling-h17-prosjekt-4-gruppe-27/backend/README.md

 ### Companies

-API updates `company.averageRating` and `company.nComments` as reviews are created and deleted
+API updates `company.averageRating` and `company.nComments` as reviews are created and deleted.
+See company object in the response below.